forcedotcom/cli/releasenotes/sf/README.md

    This week's release includes updated [plugin-data](https://github.com/salesforcecli/plugin-data), [plugin-community](https://github.com/salesforcecli/plugin-community), and [plugin-data](https://github.com/salesforcecli/plugin-custom-metadata).
 As a result, you can now run these existing `sfdx` commands in `sf`:

-    * `sf cmdt create` : Generate a new custom metadata type in the current project.
+    * `sf generate cmdt object` : Generate a new custom metadata type in the current project.
-    * `sf cmdt field create` : Generate a field for a custom metadata type based on the provided field type.
+    * `sf generate cmdt field ` : Generate a field for a custom metadata type based on the provided field type.
-    * `sf cmdt generate` : Generate a custom metadata type and all its records from a Salesforce object.
+    * `sf generate cmdt fromorg` : Generate a custom metadata type and all its records from a Salesforce object.
-    * `sf cmdt record create` : Generate a new record for a given custom metadata type in the current project.
+    * `sf generate cmdt record` : Generate a new record for a given custom metadata type in the current project.
-    * `sf cmdt record insert` : Generate new custom metadata type records from a CSV file.
+    * `sf generate cmdt records` : Generate new custom metadata type records from a CSV file.
     * `sf community create` :  Create an Experience Cloud site using a template.
     * `sf community list template` :  Retrieve the list of templates available in your org.
     * `sf community publish` : Publish an Experience Builder site to make it live.